• Skip to main content

 Your thoughts control the movement of your skeleton.

-You have no other control of your organs.
+You have no other control over your organs.

 For example, you do not control your heartbeat, digestion, respiration, or other cellular processes.